 \section{Abstract}

 The standard fuzzy regression discontinuity (FRD) estimator is a ratio of differences of local polynomial estimators.
-I show that this estimator does not have finite moments of any order in finite samples, regardless of the choice of kernel function, bandwidth, or order of polynomial.
-This leads to an imprecise estimator with a heavy-tailed sampling distribution, and inaccurate inference with small sample sizes or when the discontinuity in the probability of treatment assignment at the cutoff is small.
-I present a generalised class of computationally simple FRD estimators, which contains a continuum of estimators with finite moments of all orders in finite samples, and nests both the standard FRD and sharp (SRD) estimators.
-The class is indexed by a single tuning parameter, and I provide simple values that lead to substantial improvements in median bias, median absolute deviation and root mean squared error.
-These new estimators remain very stable in small samples, or when the discontinuity in the probability of treatment assignment at the cutoff is small.
-Simple confidence intervals that have strong coverage and length properties in small samples are also developed.
-The improvements are seen across a wide range of models and using common bandwidth selection algorithms in extensive Monte Carlo simulations.
-The improved stability and performance of the estimators and confidence intervals is also demonstrated using data on class size effects on educational attainment. \\ \\ \textbf{Keywords:} Fuzzy regression discontinuity, treatment effect, estimation, instrumental variables, causal inference, confidence interval, finite sample, weak identification \\
+I show that this estimator does not possess any finite integer moments, regardless of local polynomial degree, kernel function, or bandwidth.
+The estimator is heavy-tailed in small samples or when the treatment probability discontinuity at the cutoff is small.
+I present a generalized class of FRD estimators which preserves all finite moments from the data, indexed by a single tuning parameter, and nesting both standard FRD and sharp (SRD) estimators.
+Simple deterministic values of the tuning parameter lead to substantial improvements in median bias, median absolute deviation, and root mean squared error.
+Confidence intervals typically give reliable small-sample coverage in simulations.
+Estimator stability and performance are demonstrated using data on class size effects on educational attainment. \\ \\ \textbf{Keywords:} Fuzzy regression discontinuity, treatment effect estimation, instrumental variables, moments, finite sample, causal inference \\